Hartnoll/rendering-engine/README.md

 # rendering-engine
-Rendering engine built using C++, has the capability to render using rasterisation or ray-tracing.
+Rendering engine that runs purely on the CPU built using C++, has the capability to render using rasterisation or ray-tracing.